The Dark Knight Returns: Reception

 Despite the cost of the single-issue packaging, The Dark Knight Returns sold well.
 Pricing it at $2.95 an issue, DC Comics promoted The Dark Knight Returns as a "thought-provoking action story".
 Time said the series' depiction of a "semi-retired Batman [who] is unsure about his crime-fighting abilities" was an example of trying to appeal to "today's skeptical readers".
-More than 1 million comics in print were issued.
+More than one million comics were printed.